-Tracey Fletcher (Deputy Chair and Trustee): Tracey has been a senior executive and non-executive director/trustee for over 30 years in a range of fields with a particular emphasis on young people and social justice.
+Tracey Fletcher (Acting Chair and Trustee): Tracey has been a senior executive and non-executive director/trustee for over 30 years in a range of fields with a particular emphasis on young people and social justice.
 She currently works as a charity consultant specializing in supporting front line organisations with a particular focus on serving minority ethnic communities to improve their governance, delivery and sustainability.
 She previously held director/chief executive roles with the BLD Foundation supporting the social mobility of BAME young people with City and legal firms, the Dame Kelly Holmes Trust supporting young people and the Claudia Jones Organisation for African Caribbean women, families and communities.

 Thomas Gayfer (Trustee): Thomas is an Investment Consultant at Willis Towers Watson.
 His role is to provide advice to large institutional investors such as Trustee Boards of Defined Benefit Pension Schemes, large UK and International companies, and charitable foundations, on a wide range of investment matters.
 He has a particular interest in long-term investing and approaches to risk management.
 This is Thomas’ first role in the charitable sector since volunteering at a local Oxfam shop before starting university.